Houseguests Are Coming: Your 4-Step Game Plan

 In the kitchen, wipe down counters and appliances, do the dishes, and sweep the floor.
 Don’t worry about dusting every surface, but sweep or vacuum the rest of your living space as well.
 Make sure the space where your guests will be sleeping has fresh sheets, pillows, and blankets.
 Above all, make sure that the bathroom is clean and that you have fresh towels ready for weary travelers to freshen up.

 As a guest to a restaurant or a fancy hotel, the richness of the experience comes from the offering of accommodations for desires, allergies, or aversions.
 Take that same approach to stocking your fridge for houseguests and they will be praising your efforts for years.

 What does that look like?
 Ask about their needs if you don’t already know them and take them into consideration.
 If you’re hosting morning people and you’re a night owl, pick up yogurt, granola, and fruit or other easy breakfast options to which they can help themselves.
 If your guests are coffee drinkers and you’re not, procure the basics, even if it’s as simple as a plastic pour-over setup, some paper filters, a bag of pre-ground coffee, and a little milk.

-If you ask and they insist, no, no, they don't need a thing, it's still nice to set out some snacks like granola bars, nuts, or fruit that they can eat out of hand — especially if they're dealing with jet lag.
+If you ask and they insist, no, no, they don’t need a thing, it’s still nice to set out some snacks like granola bars, nuts, or fruit — especially if they’re dealing with jet lag.